smdrnks/bioarxiv-sanity-lite/README.md

 export FLASK_APP=serve.py; flask run
 ```

 All of the database will be stored inside the `data` directory.
-Finally, if you'd like to run your own instance on the interwebs I recommend simply running the above on a [Linode](https://www.linode.com), e.g. I am running this code currently on the smallest "Nanode 1 GB" instance indexing about 30K papers, which costs $5/month.
+Finally, if you'd like to run your own instance on the interwebs I recommend simply running the above on a [Linode](https://www.linode.com).

 (Optional) Finally, if you'd like to send periodic emails to users about new papers, see the `send_emails.py` script.
 You'll also have to `pip install sendgrid`.
 I run this script in a daily cron job.